Mvvti/OrderMapper/README.md

 # OrdersMapper

-Zamowienia is a desktop application built with Python + pywebview for converting order documents into output Excel files.
+OrdersMapper is a desktop application built with Python + pywebview for converting order documents into output Excel files.

 ## Features